 The useful life of a large transit bus is at-least 12 years or 500,000 miles.
 Since the consolidation of the B-Line in 2005, Congestion Mitigation and Air Quality (CMAQ) and other funding sources have been utilized for the purchase of fixed route buses, to minimize the contribution of Local Transportation Funds (LTF).
 In recent years CMAQ funds have gone to projects for the Cities, Town and County while LTF has been apportioned and reserved for bus purchases.
-In fiscal year 2017/18, three (3) 40' fixed route busses and five (5) 35' fixed route busses were purchased with the use of reserved LTF funds.
 BCAG continues to work with the Transportation Administrative Oversight Committee (TAOC) to evaluate funding needs for future replacement of B-Line buses.

-During the 2018/19 fiscal year, planning will focus on the transition of the Butte Regional Transit's fleet to the lowest polluting and most energy efficient transit vehicles.
+During the 2019/20 fiscal year, planning will focus on the transition of the Butte Regional Transit's fleet to the lowest polluting and most energy efficient transit vehicles.
 As part of the initiative through the Federal Transit Administration (FTA) and the State of California, Transit Agencies are to begin implementing the Innovative Clean Transit (ICT) Regulations for Zero Emission Buses.
-BCAG will seek funding through California Air Resources Board (CARB) grant funding & Zero-Emission Vouchers and Federal Transit Administration (FTA) grant funding programs to assist in the purchase or lease of zero-emission and low-emission transit buses, including acquisition, construction, and leasing of required supporting facilities/infrastructure.
+BCAG will seek funding through California Air Resources Board (CARB) grant funding, Zero-Emission Vouchers, Federal Transit Administration (FTA) and Caltrans grant funding programs to assist in the purchase or lease of zero-emission transit buses, including acquisition, construction, and leasing of required supporting facilities/infrastructure.
 ICT proposed rule concept states that by January 1, 2023 50% of bus purchases by Transit agencies with 30 or more buses are to be Zero-Emission Buses (ZEBs) and by January 1, 2026, 75% of bus purchases to be Zero-Emission Buses (ZEBs) for all transit agencies and by January 1, 2029, all bus purchases would need to be Zero-Emission Buses (ZEBs).